Volscente/NexusLLM/docs/transformers_theory.md

 ![Multi-Head Attention Process](./images/multi_head_attention.png)

 # Training Process
-## Goal
+## Pre-Training
 Given an input sequence of tokens (e.g., words), predict the next token.
+This is generally known as *Pre-Training* phase and it is done by feeding to the Transformer a huge amount of Internet text data.

+## Fine-Tuning
+In order to be useful enough, after the Pre-Training operation, the model goes to another training step called *Fine-Tuning*.

 # Inference Process
 ## Auto-Regression